 Sometimes, you can never anticipate what good things await you, by just saying phrases like thank you.
 If you’re one to learn common phrases in different languages and use them with the locals, you can be the reason why they smile that day.
 When you say thank you to someone, especially a stranger, you make that person feel appreciated and acknowledged.
 Due to that, it makes people want to approach you more and maybe volunteer to do more for you in the future.
 And that could be the start of a whole new friendship, camaraderie, and harmony.

-Now, let's see what are the vocabulary we must know to say thank you in 100 different languages all around the world.
+Now, let’s see what are the vocabulary we must know to say thank you in multiple languages all around the world.

 |Arabic||شكراً لك||shukraan lika|

 |Fillipino / Tagalog||salamat||–|